 Adding a new driver to your existing car insurance policy is usually a quick and easy process.
-Much like adding a new vehicle to your existing policy, adding someone to your car insurance policy as a named driver involves contacting your auto insurance company and giving them some basic information about you, your vehicle and the new driver you want to add to your policy.
+Much like adding a new vehicle to your existing policy, adding someone to your car insurance policy as a named driver involves contacting your auto insurance company and giving them some basic information about you, your vehicle, and info about the new driver you want to add to your policy.

-Generally, if you live with any immediate family members, they should be listed on your car insurance policy as named drivers.
+Generally, if you live with any immediate family members of driving age, they should be listed on your car insurance policy as named drivers.
 In some states, it’s required that the other members of your household be listed on your policy.
 That includes your partner or spouse and any children of driving age.

-But if your roommate winds up driving your car frequently, it’s a good idea to add them to your policy even if it’s not specifically required.
-If your roommate borrows your car and has an accident, and your car insurance company decided that they should have been listed on your policy and weren’t, then the damage may not be covered.
+However, if your roommate does drive your car frequently, it’s a good idea to add them to your policy even if it’s not specifically required.
+If your roommate borrows your car and gets into an accident, and your car insurance company decided that they should have been listed on your policy and weren’t, then the damage may not be covered.

 Updating your current car insurance policy to include another driver is a fairly simple process, and most major insurers make it possible for you to make changes to your policy online or over the phone.
 To add another driver to your car insurance policy, you’ll need some basic information on hand about the driver you’re adding, including their:

 But, while it seems counterintuitive, adding a new driver to your policy can often have little to no effect on your premiums.
 In fact, if the added driver is an adult with a clean driving history, adding them to your coverage can sometimes even lower your insurance premiums.

 Does adding a teen driver to my insurance policy raise my rates?

 One instance in which adding a driver to your policy will likely raise your rates is when you’re adding a teen driver or a newly licensed young driver to your coverage.
 Car insurance companies see teens and young drivers as high-risk because of their age and inexperience, meaning they can be very expensive to insure.